wehappit/nsequence/README.md

 is defined as `R(n) = D + F*n`, where `R(n)` represents the `n-th` reminder
 date.

-NSequence then be used to make your code shine with the versatile methods available
+NSequence then be used to make your code shine with the methods available.

 ```python